By Tracy Hanes

 On the high-rise side, Myers said there wasn’t much of a drop-off, with many successful launches and values holding.
 He notes the correction in resale activity in April and July was concentrated in the low-rise market, while the “multi-unit and high-rise market skated through this period.”

-What that illustrates, says Hogue, is that more affordably priced units are still selling and the market is shifting from higher to lower priced homes, which tend to be mid- to high-rise units.
+What that illustrates, says Hogue, is that more affordably priced units are still selling in the Ontario real estate market and the focus is shifting from higher to lower priced homes, which tend to be mid- to high-rise units.

 Resales started picking up in August and September, indicating the market had probably hit bottom in terms of reaction to the Fair Housing Plan, “but that doesn’t mean it will bounce back where it was before,” advises Hogue.